janisgra/small-tor-and-tails-learning-resources/README.md

 - In Singapore: Tor is legal, but activities conducted through it must comply with Singapore law
 - Always restart Tor Browser after changing security levels
 - Never use BitTorrent over Tor

+---

+## Contributing

+This is a living document.
+If you have suggestions for additional resources or corrections, please contribute by:
+1. Opening an issue in this repository
+2. Submitting a pull request with your changes
+3. Ensuring all links are verified and from reputable sources

+## Disclaimer

+This guide is for educational purposes only.
+The tools and techniques described here should be used responsibly and in compliance with applicable laws.
+The maintainers of this repository are not responsible for any misuse of the information provided.

+## License

+This resource collection is provided as-is for educational purposes.
+Individual tools and resources are subject to their own licenses.